nahiandev/nahiandev/README.md

 ### 👋 Hey, I’m Nahian

-🚀 I'm a pragmatic **Full Stack Developer** with a **backend-first mindset**.
+🚀 I'm a pragmatic **`Full Stack Developer1`** with a **`backend-first mindset`**.
 I specialize in building scalable APIs, automating workflows, and crafting tools that solve real-world problems — not just ship features.

 ---